Data Processing Agreement

 2. Processing of Controller Personal Data

 2.1 Processor shall not Process Controller Personal Data other than on the Controller’s documented reasonable and customary instructions as specified in the Agreement or this DPA, unless such Processing is required by Data Protection Laws to which the Processor is subject.
+Processor shall immediately inform the Сontroller if, in its opinion, an instruction infringes GDPR.

-2.2 Controller instructs Processor (and authorizes Processor to instruct each Sub Processor) to (i) Process Controller Personal Data for the purpose of providing the Services under the Agreement; and (ii) in particular, transfer Controller Personal Data to any country or territory, all as reasonably necessary for the provision of the Services and consistent with the) and in accordance with EU Data Protection Laws.
+2.2 Controller instructs Processor (and authorizes Processor to instruct each Sub Processor) to (i) Process Controller Personal Data for the purpose of providing the Services under the Agreement; and (ii) in particular, transfer Controller Personal Data to any country or territory, all as reasonably necessary for the provision of the Services and consistent with the and in accordance with EU Data Protection Laws.

 2.3 Furthermore, Controller warrants and represents that it is and will remain duly and effectively authorized to give the instruction set out in Section 2.2 and any additional instructions as provided pursuant to the Agreement and/or in connection with the performance thereof, on behalf of itself and each relevant Controller Affiliate, at all relevant times and at least for as long as the Agreement is in effect and for any additional period during which Processor is lawfully processing the Controller Personal Data.